After Mediation

 How Mediation Works

 It is a way of sorting any distinctions between you and your ex-partner, with the help of a third person who will not take sides.
-The 3rd individual is called a mediator.
+This third party is called a mediator.
 They can assist you reach an arrangement about issues with money, property or kids.

-You don’t need to go to mediation, but if you end up having to go to court to sort out your differences, you usually require to prove you have actually been to a mediation details and evaluation meeting (MIAM).
+You can attempt mediation prior to going down the legal route, you don’t need to go to mediation, but if you end up having to go to court to sort out your differences, you usually require to prove you have actually been to a Mediation Information and Assessment Meeting (MIAM).
 This is an initial meeting to explain what mediation is and how it might help you.

-There are some exceptions when you don’t need to go to the MIAM prior to litigating – for instance, if you have actually suffered domestic abuse.
+There are some exceptions when you don’t need to go to the MIAM prior to court action – for instance, if you have suffered domestic abuse or there have been questions over a child’s safety.

-If you want to keep the expenses of down, attempt to agree as much as you can with your ex-partner prior to you start.
-For instance, you may have already agreed plans about your children, but require aid agreeing how to divide your money.
+If you want to keep the expenses down, finding common ground as much as you can with your ex-partner prior to you start will be the best option For instance, you may have already agreed plans about your children, but require help agreeing how to divide your money.

 Before you go to mediation